OUR COMMITMENT TO SAFETY

 7. Has anything changed with the way the tours are operating now?

-Although your next visit might feel a bit different from your past visits through Hearst Castle, you will discover there is still plenty to see and do!
 To help ensure public safety, all tours will be escorted by our tour guides from the time you step off the bus at the hilltop, to when you reboard your bus for the return trip to the Visitor Center.
 Visitors may not explore the Castle indoors nor outdoors independently.

 8. Can I just drive up in my own vehicle to Hearst Castle?

 All tours at Hearst Castle require bus shuttle services for safety and security.